-Second, we discuss a bargaining game with two players, one-sided incomplete information, and two types (normal and "strong") of the informed player.
-We assume that the game between the normal type and the uninformed player has strictly conflicting interests (Schmidt [1993]).
-The strong type's payoffs are parametrized as a convex combination between the payoffs of the normal type and the payoffs of a player who is committed to playing a single action (i.e., for whom repeating a single action is a dominant strategy in the repeated game).
+strategy in the repeated game).
 We describe the Pareto frontier of the equilibrium set as a solution to a system of differential equations.
 We show that there are efficient equilibria that require any arbitrarily large number of periods with the information revelation.
 When the payoffs of the strong type converge to the payoffs of the committed player, all equilibrium payoffs converge to the Stackelberg outcome of the informed player.

-We compare our characterization to the literature on repeated games without discounting (see Aumann and Maschler [1995]).
-That literature typically considers the general payoff case, in which players' payoffs may depend on the types of their opponents.2 Hart [1985] considers one-sided uncertainty with general payoffs and characterizes the equilibrium payoffs as values of bi-martingales.
-The characterization in the general-payoff no-discounting case is not constructive and there is no known algorithm for finding all equilibrium payoffs in the general case.
-This fact is related to the existence of games and equilibria that cannot be approximated by payoffs in the finitely revealing equilibrium payoffs can be obtained with strategies in which players reveal all their information in the first period (Shalev [1994] and Koren [1992]).
-Some of the similarities and the differences between the no-discounting and discounted cases are discussed in more detail in section 7.
+We compare our characterization to the literature on repeated games without discounting (see Aumann and Maschler 1995).
+That literature typically considers the general payoff case, in which players' payoffs may depend on the types of their opponents.2 Hart (1985) considers one-sided uncertainty with general payoffs and characterizes the equilibrium payoffs as values of bi-martingales.
+The characterization in the generalpayoff no-discounting case is not constructive and there is no known algorithm for finding all equilibrium payoffs in the general case.
+This fact is related to the existence of games and equilibria that cannot be approximated by payoffs in the finitely revealing equilibria that we mention above.
+With known-own payoffs and no discounting, all equilibrium payoffs can be obtained with strategies in which players reveal all their information in the first period (Shalev 1994 and Koren 1992).
+Some of the similarities and the differences between the no-discounting and discounted cases are discussed in more detail in Section 7.